Cox's Creek in Nelson County, Kentucky — The American South (East South Central)

 Location.
 37° 53.319′ N, 85° 28.246′ W. Marker is in Cox's Creek, Kentucky, in Nelson County.
 Marker is on Louisville/Bardstown Road (U.S. 31E/150) 0 miles north of Wheeler Wright Lane, on the right when traveling north.
 Marker is in front of the Cox's Creek Elementary School, a few yards off Bardstown Road.
 Touch for map.
 Marker is in this post office area: Bardstown KY 40004, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Froman’s Road and Station / McGee’s Stone Castle (approx. one mile away); An Early Turnpike / Mile Stones, ca. 1835 Nazareth College (approx. 3 miles away); Civil War in Bardstown (approx. 3.1 miles away); My Old Kentucky Home (approx. 5 miles away); Salem Academy (approx. 5.1 miles away); “A Pretty Close Call” (approx. 5.2 miles away); Twenty-Five Damned Yankees (approx. 5.4 miles away).
+At least 8 other markers are Froman’s Road and Station / McGee’s Stone Castle (approx. one mile away); An Early Turnpike / Mile Stones, ca. 1835 (approx. 2.3 miles away); Nazareth College (approx. 3 miles away); Civil War in Bardstown (approx. 3.1 miles away); Ben Johnson House (approx. 4.2 miles away); My Old Kentucky Home (approx. 5 miles away); Salem Academy (approx. 5.1 miles away); “A Pretty Close Call” (approx. 5.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 9, 2014, by Karl Stelly of Gettysburg, Pennsylvania.
-This page has been viewed 459 times since then and 55 times this year.
+It was originally submitted on June 9, 2014, by Karl Stelly of Gettysburg, Pennsylvania.
+This page has been viewed 754 times since then and 144 times this year.
 Photos: 1. submitted on June 17, 2014, by Karl Stelly of Gettysburg, Pennsylvania.
 2, 3. submitted on June 9, 2014, by Karl Stelly of Gettysburg, Pennsylvania. • Bill Pfingsten was the editor who published this page.